Xinyi-Lai/Covid19PolicyHelper/README.md

 #### Part II: backward optimization

+Consider the physical meaning of all the parameters in the above SEIR model:
+* $\lambda$, $c\lambda$: infection rate, which should have a direct relationship with the strength of the control policy (how many days should people in self-quarantine stay at home, how strict should the quarantine be, how should social distancing be enforced, whether or not people are required to wear a mask, etc).
+* $\sigma$: we choose $\sigma = 1/14$ because the incubation period is 14 days on average.
+* $k$: the proportion of positive cases that are not hospitalized, which should have a relationship with the current medical resources such as the number of hospital beds.
+* $\mu, \omega$: recover rate and death rate, which should have a relationship with the current medical resources and the health condition of the population.
+* $\alpha$: immunity lost rate, it depends on the characteristic of the virus and sometimes relates to the testing methods.

-Considering the physical meaning of all the parameters in the above SEIR model, an important limit to the control of the pandemic is medical resources.
+Among all above, an important limit to the control of the pandemic is medical resources.
 In other words, $k, \mu, \omega$ depends on the temporal situations of each states or countries.
 Another limit is the inherent feature of the COVID-19 virus itself, i.e. $\sigma$ and $\alpha$.

 However, the policy maker can decide on the control policy, which directly affects $\lambda$ and $c\lambda$.
 We know that the control policy is like a double-edged sword: if it is too strict, it would have a bad impact on the economy and people's social life; but if it is too relaxed, the pandemic will soon lose control, causing even more severe consequences.

 Therefore, our solution is trying to find the best set of transmission parameters $\lambda$ and $c$ using optimization methods.